A hands-on intro to RSA

 9 minute read

-RSA is one of the most common encryption protocols today, and everyone in the world of IT should have at least a basic understanding of it.
+RSA is one of the most common encryption protocols today, and everyone in the IT world should have at least a basic understanding of it.
 However, explaining only the mathematics involved makes the experience quite demotivating for a lot of people, so we decided to go for a hands-on approach and wrote a small framework called TextbookRSA that implements all the crucial steps, and that you can read and play around with.

 TextbookRSA is written in swift and uses only its base standard library: Foundation.
 This means you can try it out on any Mac or Linux machine (as long as swift is installed).